richardatval/www.greatproject.org.uk/_posts/2018-04-19-exciting-changes-for-the-great-project.md

 ### Encouraging more male participants

 We’ve identified that we are seeing lower numbers of male participants on the GREAT Project than female.
-Ivan has joined us from Healthwatch Leicestershire as our new Delivery Coordinator to look at ways to improve the numbers of male participants.
+Ivan has joined us from Healthwatch Leicestershire as our Interim Delivery Coordinator to look at ways to improve the numbers of male participants.
+A substantive Delivery Coordinator role will be advertised shortly.